jishnu-sarkar/GetWeather-API/ReadMe.txt

 from there we passed a route towards weatherRoute.js where all the path are defind.

-from every path we called the functions from controller
+from every path we called the functions from controller.